 If You’re Buying an Existing Property Management Company

-If you’re buying a property management company with an existing price structure, but the prices are lower than you’d like to charge, you have to make changes strategically.
 Maybe you maintain those prices at first, so the existing clients can see how great you are.
 Then, you educate them about what you do differently, and roll out new services or start increasing prices gradually.

 When Kathleen bought Portola Property Management 15 years ago, the pricing model was a single price with everything included.
-After a year, she communicated clearly what the management fee covered, and what it didn’t, and started charging separate fees for uncovered value-added services.
+After a year, she communicated clearly what the property management fee really covered, and what it didn’t, and started charging separate fees for uncovered value-added services.
 That allowed different revenue streams to develop.

-Then, after a time, she offered a Classic/Deluxe/Premium pricing model.
-The effectiveness of these models depends on your market.
-In a metropolitan area like in Silicon Valley, it’s great, because people are more likely to go for Premium.
-They are busy and they don’t want to deal with property management.
-However, for property managers in a smaller market, people may be more price-conscious.
+However, for residential property managers in a smaller market, people may be more price-conscious.
 Kathleen found that clients kept choosing the Basic price structure.
 As different services get requested, they would just pay for them as needed.
-However, it wasn’t very economical for her to have three different options when everyone chose the same option.
+However, it wasn’t very economical for her to have three different monthly fee options when everyone chose the same option.

-How To Handle Pricing for Property Management in Smaller Markets
+Property Management Pricing Structure in Smaller Markets

-This new structure made things simpler on her end.
-For example, there was an option for owners to receive a preventative maintenance check on all their properties.
+This new fee structure has made things simpler on her end.
+For example, there was an option for rental property owners to receive a preventative maintenance check on all their properties.
 Kathleen had allowed owners to opt-in or out, but that caused her a lot of logistical problems.
 So she decided that everyone would have that service in the new, consolidated pricing structure.
 It’s included as a “freebie” and helps validate her higher management fee.
 However, there are still less requested services that owners pay for on a per service basis.

 Strategies to Encourage Upsells from Property Management Clients

-New Service Example
+New Service Example for Property Managers

 One example that Kathleen and Portola identified has to do with pets.
 Santa Cruz has many pet owners, but a lot of property owners didn’t want to allow pets in their buildings.
 Kathleen felt that this created an opportunity, because there was a high demand for pet-friendly rentals with very few properties available.
 It would allow her to reduce vacancy time and increase the amount of rent she can get for a property.

-So they developed a pet program that has been a huge success: before a tenant is approved to have a pet in the property, Portola meets the pet to make sure the pet’s breed and size are what the tenant claims it is, and makes sure the pet has a good temperament.
-Then, extra money is collected towards the security deposit.
-Two pet inspections are done per year, paid for by the tenants.
-When owners know Portola is inspecting the property twice a year and the owner doesn’t have to pay for it, they are more willing to rent to tenants with pets.
+So they developed a pet program that has been a huge success: before a tenant is approved to have a pet in the rental property, Portola meets the pet to make sure the pet’s breed and size are what the tenant claims it is, and makes sure the pet has a good temperament.

-Kathleen knows her residents love it too, because they are showing what a great job they are doing in taking care of the property.
+Kathleen knows her residents love it too, because they are showing what a great job they are doing in taking care of the rental property.
 She can charge a higher rent for the property being open to pets, and Portola represents higher end properties where affluent pet owners want to live.
 They don’t want to be forced to live in a dump where owners don’t care about fixing things.

 Think outside the box.
 Before saying you don’t do something, think about whether it may be worthwhile for you to offer it to all of your owners.